by Benjamin Marks, Economics.org.au editor-in-chief

 Another way Sam could have increased the quality of votes he attracted is by correcting the many supporters who were advertising that his business experience would help him in politics; unless they were proposing he refit Parliament House into a Kennards Self Storage.
 There is no doubt that a good job could be done of this, given Kennards Self Storage proven record of saving beautiful oversized buildings that housed operations that became uneconomic (or never were economic without government largesse), and converting them into useful and valued enterprises — useful and valued as judged by the fact customers choose, with their own money, to use what is offered.
 But I don’t think that’s what those supporters of Sam were thinking.
 Which is a pity, because it’s amazing what a little paint could do.

-Of course, I’m not suggesting that the operations of Federal Parliament should take place inside a Kennards Self Storage facility; I trust Sam would not allow such activities on his property.
+Of course, I’m not suggesting that Federal Parliament should take place inside a Kennards Self Storage facility; I trust Sam would not allow such activities on his property.
 No. Federal Parliament should move into smaller premises, as befits a proudly free enterprise country.
 And rather than on a hill, Parliament should be on land that is low-lying, as befits politicians.